This Mother’s Day advice for married men comes from a seasoned mother and wife who happens to have an amazing husband!

 She doesn’t want to cook.

-She doesn’t even want to decide what she wants to eat.
+As a matter of fact, she doesn’t even want to decide what she wants to eat.

 Which leads us to tip #3.